Laissez-faire: United States

 In 1986, Pietro S. Nivola wrote: "By and large, the comparative strength of the dollar against major foreign currencies has reflected high U.S. interest rates driven by huge federal budget deficits.
 Hence, the source of much of the current deterioration of trade is not the general state of the economy, but rather the government's mix of fiscal and monetary policies – that is, the problematic juxtaposition of bold tax reductions, relatively tight monetary targets, generous military outlays, and only modest cuts in major entitlement programs.
 Put simply, the roots of the trade problem and of the resurgent protectionism it has fomented are fundamentally political as well as economic".

 A more recent advocate of total laissez-faire has been Objectivist Ayn Rand, who described it as "the abolition of any and all forms of government intervention in production and trade, the separation of State and Economics, in the same way and for the same reasons as the separation of Church and State".
-This viewpoint is summed up in what is known as the iron law of regulation, which is a theory stating that all government economic regulation eventually leads to a net loss in social welfare.
 Rand's political philosophy emphasized individual rights (including property rights) and she considered laissez-faire capitalism the only moral social system because in her view it was the only system based on the protection of those rights.
 She opposed statism, which she understood to include theocracy, absolute monarchy, Nazism, fascism, communism, socialism and dictatorship.
 Rand believed that natural rights should be enforced by a constitutionally limited government.
 Although her political views are often classified as conservative or libertarian, she preferred the term "radical for capitalism".
 She worked with conservatives on political projects, but disagreed with them over issues such as religion and ethics.
 She denounced libertarianism, which she associated with anarchism.
 She rejected anarchism as a naïve theory based in subjectivism that could only lead to collectivism in practice.

 Models

 Capitalism

-A closely related name for laissez-faire capitalism is that of raw, pure, or unrestrained capitalism, which refers to capitalism free of any regulations, with low or minimal government and operating almost entirely on the profit motive.
+Laissez-faire capitalism has been presented as raw, pure, or unrestrained capitalism, capitalism free of any regulations, with low or minimal or no government and operating entirely on the profit motive.
 It shares a similar economic conception with anarcho-capitalism.
-In modern economics it typically has a bad connotation, which hints towards a perceived need for restraint due to social needs and securities that can not be adequately responded to by companies with just a motive for making profit.